pipecraft2/user_guide/doc/pre-defined_pipelines.rst

 |
 | ``merged_runs`` directory will contain the merged ASV/OTU table; :red:`avoid naming your sequencing run directories as **merged_runs**!`
 |
-| Fastq files with the **same name** will be considered as the same sample and will be merged in the final ASV/OTU table.
+| Fastq files with the :red:`**same name**` will be considered as the same sample and will be merged in the final ASV/OTU table.

 Merge sequencing runs